 You need to go with a niche that excites you, one you’d love to create content for.
 If you want more than one niche, (e.g. a fashion, beauty and lifestyle blog) I suggest choosing no more than three categories.

 Next you need to come up with a unique name for your blog.
 You can either use your full name or you can come up with a different creative name.
 Read my instructions on how to come up with a blog name.

 Once you have a list of potential names, you will need to check through each one to see if the domain name is available.
 Use the Bluehost search bar below to check if your names are free:

 When you click the green ‘check availability’ button above, it will either take you to a page that says it’s ‘not available for registration’, OR it will take you to a page to create your blog hosting account (which means it’s free and ready to go!).

-When you purchase your blog hosting with Bluehost (see instructions below), they will include your domain for free so you don’t have to purchase it separately anywhere else and it will automatically be connected to your new blog.
-More and more domains are being snapped up every day (people even buy them just to re-sell) so if you can get your domain, snap it up before someone else does.
+More and more domains are being snapped up every day (people even buy them just to re-sell) so if your domain is there and ready to go, snap it up before someone else does.

 3. Secure the username

 Once you have a name for your blog, I recommend starting accounts with the same name on all social media accounts.
 For example, if your blog is called Sprinkle Cupcake, you need to try and get the username sprinklecupcake on every social media account (eg. Facebook, Twitter, Pinterest, Instagram).
 If you can’t have the name exactly, try adding an underscore (_) or a dash (-) in the middle of the words, or adding the word ‘blog’ at the end.